glxxyxafonso/whatbeato.uk/content/posts/2025-01-26-the-first-perfect-computer.markdown

 The other advantage of the RGB2HDMI compared to the GBS is that I get [flicker-free interlace](https://www.youtube.com/watch?v=_p1gJ2LVMn8&t=610s) video resolutions.

 So yes, this is the way to go.
-I ordered some [PCBs from PCBWay](https://www.pcbway.com/project/shareproject/Amiga_1000_CPLD_RGBtoHDMI_v1_1.html) and the BOM from Mauser, and I'm going to give it a shot.
+I ordered some [PCBs from PCBWay](https://www.pcbway.com/project/shareproject/Amiga_1000_CPLD_RGBtoHDMI_v1_1.html) and the BOM from Mouser, and I'm going to give it a shot.
 It's also an opportunity to train my SMD soldering skills.

 ### Rejuvenator or GBA1000